 Opportunities for dentists

 To help foreign dentists get started on the labor market, the KNMT offers the online course 'At home in the Dutch dialogue' through the KNMT Academy.
-This course is intended to improve communication with the patient and is also intended as a cultural deepening.
+This course is intended to improve communication with the patient and is also intended as cultural enrichment.

 Opportunities for nurses